Our Curriculum Vision

 We do this through teaching knowledge and understanding of the spiritual, moral, social and cultural heritages of Britain’s diverse society and of the local, national, European, Commonwealth and global dimensions of pupils’ lives.
 We want everyone in our academy to understand and appreciate their own and different beliefs and cultures, and how these influence our communities.

 To encourage confidence and high aspirations so everyone realises their full potential and talents

 We provide rich and varied contexts for pupils to acquire, develop and apply a broad range of knowledge, understanding and skills.
 Doing so enables our pupils to think creatively and critically, to solve problems and to make a difference for the better.

 To provide experiences that enable pupils and staff to develop tolerance, perseverance, determination and resourcefulness

 We promote pupils’ spiritual, moral, social and cultural development and, in particular, the differences between right and wrong, and that we have rights but also responsibilities.
-We want everyone in our school to be responsible and caring citizens who make positive contributions to communities.
+We want everyone in our academy to be responsible and caring citizens who make positive contributions to communities.